Best restaurants in Düsseldorf

 As far as fine dining goes, in Düsseldorf you can’t do better than Im Schiffchen.
-With two Michelin stars, and having been named to the top 110 German restaurants by Gault & Millau (the respected French restaurant guide), Im Schiffchen is a Düsseldorf institution for a reason.
-This beautiful, brick, baroque building sits in the heart of the Altstadt next to the Rhine river.
-Warm, comfortable and inviting, the interior of the old building sets the stage for a meal you won’t soon forget.
+With two Michelin stars, and having been named in the top 110 German restaurants by Gault & Millau (the respected French restaurant guide), Im Schiffchen is a Düsseldorf institution for a reason.
+This beautiful, baroque brick building sits in the heart of the Altstadt next to the Rhine.
+Warm, comfortable and inviting, the interior of the old building sets the stage for a meal you won’t forget in a hurry.
 Since 1977, chef Jean-Claude Bourgueil has been at the helm of the operation, offering a menu of indulgent French dishes.
 Be sure to bookend your visit with a picturesque walk through the old city and along the Rhine.

-European meets Japanese at this Michelin-starred Düsseldorf legend.
-The restaurant’s namesake, Yoshizumi Nagaya, studied at the Toshiro Kandagawa in Osaka, the top spot to learn how to cook traditional Japanese cuisine.
-Nagaya and his wife opened their doors in 2003 and the restaurant has since gained a reputation for what some call the best Japanese kitchen in Germany.
-Located in Düsseldorf’s Japanese district, Nagaya’s minimalist, low-lit interior keeps the creatively plated courses in the spotlight.
-From sushi to kobe beef and a foie gras terrine roll with octopus tempura, these small plates go a long way.
+European meets Japanese at this Michelin-starred address.
+The restaurant’s namesake, Yoshizumi Nagaya, studied at Toshiro Kandagawa in Osaka, the best place to learn how to cook traditional Japanese cuisine.
+Nagaya and his wife opened the restaurant in 2003 and it has since gained a reputation for what some call the best Japanese food in Germany.
+Located in Düsseldorf’s Japan quarter, Nagaya’s minimalist, low-lit interior keeps the creatively plated courses in the spotlight.
+From sushi to Kobe beef to a foie gras terrine roll with octopus tempura, these small plates go a long way.
 Open for both lunch and dinner, it’s a spot that’s as good for a business lunch as it is for a special date.
-With a 12-course tasting menu coming in at 170 euros, it’s not cheap, but Nagaya is a must-eat in Düsseldorf.
+With a 12-course tasting menu coming in at 170 euros, it’s not cheap, but Nagaya is a must-visit in Düsseldorf.

-Slap bang in the middle of the Japanese district – and just a short stroll from the Hauptbahnhof – you’ll find Na Ni Wa.
-Two Na Ni Wa's to be precise.
+Slap bang in the middle of the Japan quarter – and just a short stroll from the Hauptbahnhof – you’ll find Na Ni Wa.
+Two Na Ni Was, to be precise.
 On one side of the road (Oststraße) is their noodles and soups branch, while on the other (Klosterstraße) is sushi and more.
-These two modern restaurants are super popular, so you can expect major queues at lunchtime and you’ll probably want to book ahead in the evening.
-Their numerous ramen bowls (almost a dozen varieties) are tasty and filling, the gyoza is crispy (but not fried to a crisp), and the sushi is fresh and light.
+These two modern restaurants are super-popular, so you can expect major queues at lunchtime, and you’ll probably want to book ahead in the evening.
+Their various ramen bowls (almost a dozen varieties) are tasty and filling, the gyoza is crispy (but not fried to a crisp), and the sushi is fresh and light.

 Agata’s is an unassuming and refined Michelin-starred gem.
-The place is named after its owner, Agata Reul, who is from Poland but has Southeast Asian roots.
-The space features a neutral interior palette of light beiges and whites, letting the food speak for itself, with pops of color punctuating each plate.
-Reul brings her diverse cultural background to the table, and the fixed menu is home to German-South Asian fusion dishes like a short-rib “Kalbi” with mustard miso, along more unexpected combinations like the duck liver with maple syrup teriyaki.
+The place is named after its owner, Agata Reul, who is from Poland but has South-East Asian roots.
+The space features a neutral interior palette of light beiges and whites, letting the food speak for itself, with pops of colour punctuating each plate.
+Reul brings her diverse cultural background to the table, and the fixed menu is home to German-South Asian fusion dishes like a short-rib Kalbi with mustard miso, alongside more unexpected combinations like the duck liver with maple syrup teriyaki.
 Agata’s also offers a lunch menu, which is more reasonably priced.
-If you’re looking for a well thought-out and beautifully executed fine-dining experience, look no further than Agata’s.
+If you’re looking for a well thought-out and beautifully executed fine-dining experience, look no further.

-Legend has it that Bob and Mary traveled the world for 18 months in search of the best burger before bringing it back to Düsseldorf.
+Legend has it Bob and Mary travelled the world for 18 months in search of the best burger before bringing it back to Düsseldorf.
 With its two locations – one in the Altstadt and one in the Medienhafen – designed with hip interiors featuring bold green walls and hanging Edison bulbs, Bob & Mary’s is a welcome change of pace from the fancy European/Asian fusion that Düsseldorf does so well.
 And what about the meat of it?
-The formula for the perfect burger, they say, comes from the 100% German prime beef, and the inclusion of roast beef in the patties, while local, light-as-air brioche buns and an enviable sauce and toppings collection – think Bloody Mary ketchup and homemade chili chutney – makes this spot an ideal, fresh take on the classic burger joint.
+The formula for the perfect burger, they say, comes from the 100 percent German prime beef, and the inclusion of roast beef in the patties, while local, light-as-air brioche buns and an enviable sauce and toppings collection – think Bloody Mary ketchup and homemade chilli chutney – makes this spot an ideal, fresh take on the classic burger joint.
 If you’re meat-averse, there’s a collection of hearty salads and of course, a veggie burger to keep you satisfied.
-Tip: bring cash, as the restaurant doesn’t accept card.
+Top tip: bring cash, as the restaurant doesn’t accept card.

-For old-world elegance with a side of classic continental European fare, look no further than Brasserie 1806.
-Brasserie 1806 is situated in the charming Breidenbacher Hof hotel and offers a charming view over Düsseldorf’s Altstadt (old city).
-Designed in a Louis-XVI style, this brasserie features all the trappings of old-school luxury, from ornate chandeliers to marble pillars to plush furnishings – though the menu is anything but staid.
-Chef Philipp Ferber and his team create regional and French specialties from trout tartar and monkfish ceviche.
-Be sure to try a regional delicacy, Rheinischer Sauerbraten, a roast which is marinated in red wine and vinegar for several days, then slowly braised.
+For old-world elegance with a side of classic continental European cuisine, look no further than Brasserie 1806.
+This glamorous restaurant is located in the charming Breidenbacher Hof hotel and offers charming views over Düsseldorf’s Altstadt (old city).
+Designed in a Louis XVI style, this brasserie features all the trappings of old-school luxury, from ornate chandeliers to marble pillars to plush furnishings – though the menu is anything but staid.
+Chef Philipp Ferber and his team create regional and French specialities, ranging from trout tartare to monkfish ceviche.
+Be sure to try a regional delicacy, Rheinischer Sauerbraten, a roast marinated in red wine and vinegar for several days, then slowly braised.
 Brasserie 1806 offers a decadent dining experience through and through, including an extensive wine list paired with impeccable service.

-Located in the up-and-coming Medienhafen district, Berens am Kai is an oasis of calm in a light, airy, industrial space and features a lovely outdoor area during the summertime.
-The interior is modern and fresh, while the menu represents a mix of old-school and new school European cuisine – in fact, the seasonally rotating menu is divided into two halves: classics and modern.
-Chef Holger Berens is a veteran of the Düsseldorf restaurant scene, and with Berens am Kai he brings a palette of decadent and innovative flavors to traditional dishes like the miso and cacao-based venison with braised shiitake mushrooms.
-The seven-course tasting menu runs about 150 euros.
+Located in the up-and-coming Medienhafen district, Berens am Kai is an oasis of calm in a light, airy, industrial space and features a lovely outdoor area during summertime.
+The interior is modern and fresh, while the menu represents a mix of old-school and modern European cuisine – in fact, the seasonally rotating menu is divided into two halves, classics and modern.
+Chef Holger Berens is a veteran of the Düsseldorf restaurant scene, and with Berens am Kai he brings a palette of decadent and innovative flavours to traditional dishes like the miso and cacao-based venison with braised shiitake mushrooms.
+The seven-course tasting menu is around 150 euros.